NikosAlexandris/pvgis-prototype/ReadMe.md

    an additional 24 values are added to account for the leap day.

 3. The variables `yearOffset` and `numDaysInYear` are initialized to 0.

-    `yearOffset` is used to keep track of the offset in the `hourlyVarData` array, and `numDaysInYear` represents the number of days in a year (365 for non-leap years and 366 for leap years).
+   `yearOffset` tracks the offset in the `hourlyVarData` array,
+    and `numDaysInYear` represents the number of days in a year (365 for non-leap years and 366 for leap years).

-4. The `hourlyVarData` array is dynamically allocated with a size of `numValsToRead`.
+4. The `hourlyVarData` is an array of `pointVarData` structure, dynamically allocated with a size of `numValsToRead`.

-   It is an array of `pointVarData` structures.

 5. The loop iterates over each year (`y`) from 0 to `numYears - 1`.

    It calculates the number of days in the current year (`numDaysInYear`) based on whether it is a leap year or not.
-   If the current year (`yearStart + y`) is divisible by 4, it is considered a leap year, and `numDaysInYear` is set to 366; otherwise, it remains 365.
+   If the current year (`yearStart + y`) is divisible by 4, it is considered a leap year, and `numDaysInYear` is set to 366.
+   Else, otherwise, it remains 365.

-6. Within the inner loop, the loop iterates over each day of the current year (`i`) from 1 to `numDaysInYear`.
+6. The inner loop iterates over each day of the current year (`i`) from 1 to `numDaysInYear`.

    For each day, it further iterates over each hour (`j`) from 0 to 23.

-7. Inside the innermost loop, the `day` field of the `hourlyVarData` structure at the corresponding index (`yearOffset + 24 * (i - 1) + j`) is set to the current day (`i`).
+7. Inside the innermost loop,
+   the `day` field of the `hourlyVarData` structure at the corresponding index (`yearOffset + 24 * (i - 1) + j`) is set to the current day (`i`).

    > The `declination` field is commented out in the code.

-8. After the innermost loop completes, `yearOffset` is incremented by the product of 24 and `numDaysInYear`.
+8. After the innermost loop completes,
+   `yearOffset` is incremented by the product of 24 and `numDaysInYear`.
    It represents the offset for the next year's data.

 ###  Reads `sis` and `sid` data

-This code section
+This section

 - reads `sis` and `sid` data, computes the difference between the values and stores them in the `hourlyVarData` array.
-- and calculates the total irradiation by summing the `sis` values and assigns a value of $1$ to each element in the `spectralCorrectionValues` array.
+- calculates the total irradiation by summing the `sis` values and assigns a value of $1$ to each element in the `spectralCorrectionValues` array.

 In detail

 1. The `sisVals` and `sidVals` arrays are dynamically allocated with sizes of `numValsToRead`.
    These arrays will store the values read from the data files.

 2. The `dailyName` string is formatted using `dailyPrefix` and `databasePrefix` to create the filename for the `sis` data file.

-3. The function `ReadTimeSeriesDataFileBZ2()` is called to read the data from the `sis` file, storing the values in the `sisVals` array.
+3. The function `ReadTimeSeriesDataFileBZ2()`
+   reads the data from the `sis` file, storing the values in the `sisVals` array.

-   The function takes several parameters, including the `sisVals` array, geographical information, year range, and filename.
+   The function takes several parameters, includes the `sisVals` array, geographical information, year range, and filename.

 4. The `dailyName` string is formatted to create the filename for the `sid` data file.

-5. The function `ReadTimeSeriesDataFileBZ2()` is called then to read the data from the `sid` file, storing the values in the `sidVals` array.
+5. The function `ReadTimeSeriesDataFileBZ2()` reads data from the `sid` file, storing the values in the `sidVals` array.

-6. A variable `sisSum` is initialized to $0$.

-   This variable will be used to calculate the total irradiation from the `sis` values.
+6. A variable `sisSum` is initialized to $0$. and then used to calculate the total irradiation from the `sis` values.

 7. A loop iterates over each value in `numValsToRead`.

    For each value,

    - the `beamCoefficient` field of the corresponding `hourlyVarData` structure is set to the corresponding `sidVals` value,
    - and the `diffCoefficient` field is set to the difference between the corresponding `sisVals` and `sidVals` values.

 9. If the `sisVals` value for the current index is greater than 0, it is added to `sisSum`.

 10. The `sisVals` and `sidVals` arrays are freed using the `free()` function to release the memory allocated for them.

 11. A loop sets each value in the `spectralCorrectionValues` array to 1.
     This array has a size of 12.

 ### Temperature & wind speed

 This section reads temperature and wind speed data, assigns the values to the `hourlyVarData` array, and prepares for the calculation of geometry for the entire year.

 1. The code checks if `useEfficiency`, `useDetailedModel`, or `outputTemperatures` is true.
    If any of these conditions are met, the code proceeds to execute the following steps.

-2. A variable `readOK` is initialized to 0.
-This variable will be used to check if the reading of spectral data was successful.
+2. A variable `readOK` is initialized to 0 and used to check if the reading of spectral data was successful.

 3. The variable `numTempToRead` is calculated as `numValsToRead` divided by `TEMPERATURE_INTERVAL`.

    ``` cpp
    int numTempToRead=numValsToRead/TEMPERATURE_INTERVAL;